NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Metabolic Control.md

 You're able to better control your body's metabolism to preserve energy.
 After eating a proper meal, you can go without food and water for 1 week before taking damage from starvation and thirst.
-You aren't [[Conditions/Fatigued|Fatigued]] during this week.
+You aren't [[Fatigued|Fatigued]] during this week.

 *Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*